-The municipality obtained a Unqualified audit opinion for the 2017/18 financial year.
+The municipality obtained a qualified audit opinion for the 2016/17 financial year.
 The basis of qualified opinion was incomplete assets register.
-AGSA identified movable assets which were on the flow but not in the Asset Register.
+AGSA identied movable assets which were on the flow but not in the Asset Register.
 In addressing the challenge; the municipality has established an asset management unit comprised of Manager, Accountant, Asset Clerk and an Intern.
 The unit will ensure that key routine asset management procedures such as verification of assets are regularly carried out.

 In addition; an Audit Improvement Plan has been developed and was tabled to council for approval in January.
-The plan outline all 41 findings raised by the AGSA during the audit; and it has documented actions which should be carried out to address both the condition and root-caused of the finding.
+The plan outline all 41 findings raised by the AGSA during the audit; and it has documented actions which should be carried out to address both the condition and rootcause of the finding.
 The plan further identifies timeframes for implementation and responsible officials; and its implementation is verified by internal audit and the progress monitored through Audit technical meeting and Audit committee meeting.

-7.7 Outline of Public participation programmes
+7.7 Public participation

 The municipality has developed an annual public participation program.
 The program targets all wards and specific villages.
-These meetings afford politicians opportunity to report back on progress made and direct contact with ordinary community members
+These meetings afford politicians opportunity to report back on progress made and direct contact with ordinary community members.